sleglaive/BayesianML/README.md

 - [Mathematics for Machine Learning](https://mml-book.github.io/book/mml-book.pdf), by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng Soon Ong, Cambridge University Press, 2020. (freely available online)
 - Machine Learning: A Probabilistic Perspective, by Kevin P. Murphy, MIT Press, 2012. (available at the library).

-### Evaluation

-After each practical session, you should submit a report (in the form of a Jupyter notebook) with both theoretical and practical outcomes.
-The evaluation of these reports represents 30% of the final grade.
-The remaining 70% correspond to a final exam.

-The exam is scheduled on Thursday, January 28, 9:30-11:30.
-All documents will be forbidden, but don't worry, if you need formulas such as the probability density functions of common distributions, it will be provided in an appendix.

-### Anaconda install instructions

-Not only for practicals but also during lectures, we will have to write/run Python scripts and more precisely Jupyter Notebooks.
-Before the first lecture, you have to install Anaconda (the individual edition) which is the easiest tool to manage Python packages.
-You can refer to Anaconda's documentation or follow a tutorial video (for instance, [this one in English](https://www.youtube.com/watch?v=5mDYijMfSzs&ab_channel=ProgrammingKnowledge) or [this one in French](https://www.youtube.com/watch?v=jaw5FhWx2Bk&ab_channel=MachineLearnia).).

-With Anaconda, you can easily manage your Python packages.
-See for instance in the documentation how to install a new package, using Anaconda prompt (which is simply the terminal in Ubuntu or Mac OS).

-If you have troubles installing Anaconda, which is very unlikely as it is super simple, you can run Jupyter Notebooks in Google Colab, which is a free online computing environment where you can run code on CPU but also GPU.
-Keep in mind however that working locally on your computer may be more ecological than using Google servers.

 ### Agenda